galiptai/battleship/README.md

-# Battleship
+# Battleship✖

-My take on the classic 1v1 game, where your aim is to guess where the other player's ships are.
+My take on the classic 1v1 game, where your aim is to guess where your opponent's ships are.

 ## Features